 Landlords, sellers or leasing offices often discriminate against people in protected classes.
 They are either denied housing or driven out.
 However, the Fair Housing Act 1968 provides fair access to housing.
 This act has been extended to cover discrimination against families with children.
 Landlords can discriminate in some other ways which are not illegal.
-For example, a landlord might say that they do not have enough space to park your car.
+For example, a landlord might say that they do not have enough space for you.
 So, you should talk to a civil rights attorney before filing a complaint.

-If you are being deprived of your civil rights and freedoms, you can hire civil rights advocates to reclaim your rights and freedoms.
-A lawyer will provide important advice to address an issue legally and correctly.
+A victim of discrimination can hire a civil rights attorney for legal representation.
+A civil rights attorney is an attorney who handles cases related to discrimination, social freedom, human rights, and equality.
 For example, in some cases of discrimination, you can file a complaint directly with the government.
 However, in some cases, an investigating agency determines whether a lawsuit can be filed or not.
 This is where the valuable advice and services of civil right law firms can help.
-In addition to this, civil lawsuit lawyers provide legal representation to help you in fighting for your rights.

 We strive to understand our clients’ goals, to work cooperatively to achieve those goals, and to do so in a way that makes sense economically for our clients, making us a trusted, nationally recognized law firm with offices in California, New York, New Jersey, Florida, and Virginia.